arriolac/arriolac.github.io/source/cv/index.markdown

 Building software [@Blockchain](https://twitter.com/blockchain).

-__Software Engineer__, *Tsukemen Inc. (acquired by Blockchain.com) (Nov.
+__Co-Founder and Technical Architect__, *Tsukemen Inc. (acquired by Blockchain.com) (Nov.
 2016 - April 2018)*

-Developed consumer-facing Android and iOS applications ([Acquired by Blockchain.com](https://blog.blockchain.com/2018/05/02/blockchain-continues-its-rapid-growth-with-a-new-san-francisco-office/)).
+Tsukemen is a product studio.
+We are a group of diverse, talented individuals who are obsessed with creating beautifully crafted products that users love.
+We created the popular daily sports mobile app called G.O.A.T. that was featured on Product Hunt and Sports Illustrated.
+Backed by top-tier investors, we raised over $1.5M in seed funding from VCs and angel investors.
+[Tsukemen was acquired by Blockchain in 2018](https://blog.blockchain.com/2018/05/02/blockchain-continues-its-rapid-growth-with-a-new-san-francisco-office/).

 __Course Developer__, *[Udacity](https://udacity.com) (June 2017 - March 2018)*